paoloLigsay/paoloLigsay/README.md

 ### Hi! 👋
-Hello, I'm Paolo Ligsay, a dedicated Software Engineer with 5 years of experience in web development.
-My expertise is primarily focused on React.js and Next.js, with recent projects involving AI-powered solutions using OpenAI and LangChain.
+Hello, I'm Paolo Ligsay, a dedicated Software Engineer with 7 years of experience in web development.
+My expertise is primarily focused on React.js and Next.js, with recent projects involving AI-powered solutions.
 While I specialize in these technologies, I remain open to exploring and working with other tech stacks as project needs dictate.

 ## Tech Stack